-These boards also review clinical trial protocols before studies can begin.
+IRBs also review clinical trial protocols before they can accept patients.
 The board members make sure that the risk of harms in a trial is low and that any harms are reasonable when compared to the possible benefits.
-They also closely watch the ongoing progress of the trial from beginning to end, and must review ongoing trials at least yearly.
-IRBs can require changes to the protocol—or even stop the trial—if necessary to ensure patient safety.
+They also closely watch the ongoing progress of the trial from beginning to end and must review them at least once a year.
+IRBs can require changes to the protocol—or even stop the trial—if necessary to ensure the safety of people enrolled.

 Federal rules require that each IRB include at least five people.
 It must include:

 - one person who is not a scientist